 And there is certainly a whiff of truth about this.
 There are millions of Americans who feel failed by the free-market system (or who fail to realize that this system has been hijacked by socialist properties).
 This primary season will be a referendum on whether the Democratic Party is ready to embrace a more socialist America.
 If Sanders wins this battle, it will force a demarcation between the old guard and the new; it is difficult to imagine House Speaker Nancy Pelosi ever fully endorsing such a radical platform.

-It may well be that Bernie Sanders most difficult opponent is not President Donald Trump, but rather the party he seeks to represent.We value your comments!
-Please weigh in on our comment section below.
+It may well be that Bernie Sanders most difficult opponent is not President Donald Trump, but rather the party he seeks to represent.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com